-Chart 4.2: showing whether there are indisciplined pupils in primary schools
+Chart 4.2: showing whether there are pupils in primary schools

-The table and pie chart indicates that 45(90%) of the respondents agreed that they have indiscipline pupils in their class while 5(10%) disagreed.
-This implies that in almost every schools and classes there are indiscipline children.
+The table and pie chart indicates that 45(90%) of the respondents agreed that they have pupils in their class while 5(10%) disagreed.
+This implies that in almost every school and classes there are children children.